 The spleen is a capsulated organ.
 The capsule extends into the splenic pulp as trabeculae.
 Splenic tissue is divided into red pulp, white pulp, and a marginal zone in between.

-White pulp looks pale on gross appearance and consists of follicles and the periarteriolar lymphatic sheath or PALS.
-The follicles are closely associated with the central arteriole and consist of mature B cells and the germinal center of dividing B cells.
-The PALS comprises mature T cells and is arranged in the form of a sheath around the central artery.
+White pulp looks pale on gross appearance and consists of follicles and the periarteriolar lymphatic sheath (PALS).
+The follicles are closely associated with the central arteriole and consist of mature B cells and a germinal center of dividing B cells.
+The PALS comprises mature T cells arranged as a sheath around the central artery.

 Marginal zone comprises macrophages and antigen presenting cells like dendritic cells.

 Red pulp consists mostly of RBCs.
-It is arranged in the form of cords of Billroth separated by venous sinusoids.
+It is arranged as cords of Billroth separated by venous sinusoids.
 Cords of Billroth are made of RBCs, macrophages, plasma cells, and lymphocytes.
 Senescent and abnormal RBCs are broken down in the red pulp by splenic macrophages.

 The spleen is attached to the stomach. (b) A micrograph of spleen tissue shows the germinal center.
 The marginal zone is the region between the red pulp and white pulp, which sequesters particulate antigens from the circulation and presents these antigens to lymphocytes in the white pulp.
 EM × 660.